Fuller Pilch: Style and technique

 Pilch was described as "the greatest batsman ever known until the appearance of W. G. Grace".
 An early pioneer of batting, Pilch's method of playing the ball forward is seen as an early manifestation of modern batting practices.
 The main characteristic of his batting was his forward play, using a shot that was called "Pilch's poke".

 Writing in 1862 in his Scores and Biographies, Arthur Haygarth called Pilch "the best batsman that has ever yet appeared".
 Haygarth further wrote: "His style of batting was very commanding, extremely forward, and he seemed to rush to the best bowling by his long forward play before it had time to shoot or rise, or do mischief by catches".

-Though his statistics may seem fairly ordinary as reflected by modern standards, the ten centuries he amassed throughout his entire club and first-class playing career were considered "remarkable" in the context of the roundarm bowling and poorly maintained cricket pitches he encountered during his career.
+Though his statistics may seem fairly ordinary as reflected by modern standards, the ten centuries he amassed throughout his entire club and playing career were hailed as "remarkable" in the context of the roundarm bowling and poorly maintained cricket pitches he encountered during his career.

 As to the question of how Pilch would compare with the greatest of his successors, editor Sydney Pardon wrote in W. G. Grace's obituary in the 1916 edition of Wisden Cricketers' Almanack:

 A story is told of a cricketer who had regarded Fuller Pilch as the final word in batting, being taken in his old age to see Mr. Grace bat for the first time.
 He watched the great man for a quarter of an hour or so and then broke out into an expression of boundless delight.
 'Why', he said, 'this man scores continuously from balls that old Fuller would have been thankful to stop'.

 Pilch died at Canterbury in 1870.
 He never married.